tridivb/slowfast_feature_extractor/README.md

 DATA:
   # Root dir of dataset
   PATH_TO_DATA_DIR: ""
-  # Path prefix for each video, can be set as same as root dir unless your directory hierarchy is different
+  # Path prefix for each video or subdirectory where extracted frames are kept
   PATH_PREFIX: ""
   # size of sampled window centered on each frame
   NUM_FRAMES: 32